 The strong tutorial system in the Sixth Form closely supports students with their studies and their personal development.
 Every student is part of a tutor group with approximately nine students in each, meeting twice daily.
 The form tutor generally has the best oversight of students' lives at school and at home and is the first point of contact for parents on pastoral issues.

-Form tutor are supported by a dedicated pastoral staff team:
+Form tutors are supported by a dedicated pastoral staff team:

-- Mrs Brown, Deputy Head - Pastoral & Designated Safeguarding Lead (DSL)
+- Mrs Parsons, Deputy Head - Pastoral & Designated Safeguarding Lead (DSL)

 - Mrs Folkard, Head of Sixth Form & Deputy Designated Safeguarding Lead (DSL)